CSBP-CPSE/LODE-ECDO/scripts/Businesses/2-OpenTabulate/README_opentab.md

 The first step is creating a variable map (variablemap.csv).
 This is quite simple, the column headers in this file are the column names you want for a specific information, such as "facility_name" and "phone" (not all datasets need to contain this information).
 Each row in the variable map is a different dataset taken from /data/input/.
 So, for example, let's assume dataset_1 has a column header "HOSPITAL_NAME".
 In the variable map, in the row for that dataset, under the column "facility_name", we write "HOSPITAL_NAME".
 This will tell the program what information is what in each dataset (it can't guess for us... yet).
 By viewing the variable map, this explanation becomes clearer

+---

+## openTabulate_main.ipynb ##
+Hitting "Run all" on this Jupyter notebook will run all the necessary commands in the correct order as explained below

 ## JSON Generator ##

-Run `1-jsongenerator.ipynb` to create the JSONs necessary to run opentabulate
+Run the first code block cell in `openTabulate_main.ipynb` to create the JSONs necessary to run opentabulate.
+This code block converts the `variablemap.csv` into several JSON files (one for each dataset) that opentabulate uses to perform the column mappings.

 ## Opentabulate ##